Assault Attorney in Colorado Springs

 Colorado law defines assault as recklessly or knowingly causing physical damage to a person’s body, also known as bodily injury.
 Colorado has several specific forms of assault, including an assault on an elderly or disabled person and vehicular assault.

 Assault is a criminal charge in Colorado where the courts break the charges into three categories: first, second and third-degree assault.
 First- and second-degree assault charges are the most serious.
 Colorado treats these two as felonies.
 Third-degree assault is a misdemeanor charge.
 Colorado Springs courts will classify the charge based on the seriousness of the actions and injuries.
-Below I explain the three ways the courts classify assault.

 Assault in the First Degree

 Colorado considers assault charges a violent crime.
-This means the defendant will face a judge and jail time for at least a state specified minimum term.
+This means the defendant will face a judge and jail time for at least a state-specified minimum term.

 Learn more: Colorado Criminal Code Statutes, Assault in the First Decree